 It is the standard reference for bifurcation theory.
 Rather high mathematical level but readable with undergraduate notions of calculus and complex analysis.

 Yu.A.
 Kuznetsov, O. Diekmann, W.-J. Beyn, Lecture notes of the master course Dynamical systems generated by ODEs and maps, University of Utrecht, The Netherlands

 It is basically the preprint of a forthcoming introductory book.
 Still high mathematical level but readable with undergraduate notions of calculus and complex analysis.

 Though many field-oriented scientific journals occasionally publish contributions dealing with nonlinear dynamical models, bifurcations, and chaos, a few interdisciplinary journals are explicitly dedicated to nonlinear phenomena.
 The most important are

 International Journal of Bifurcation and Chaos (World Scientific)

 Chaos (American Institute of Physics)

 Chaos, Solitons and Fractals (Elsevier)

 SIAM Journal on Applied Dynamical Systems (Society for Industrial and Applied Mathematics)

 The homeworks consists in a numerical exercise assigned by the instructor to the class (not available online).
-The homework must be given in (in printed copy) by the day of the first exam.
+The homework must be sent by email to firstname.lastname@example.org by the day of the first exam, January 15.
 It gives at most 3 points to be added to the grade of the exam.
 The obtained score is valid for the entire academic year.